-In today’s dating scene, mono-poly relationships stand out as a fascinating setup.
-In these connections, you have one partner who is monogamous, desiring an exclusive emotional and physical bond, and another who is polyamorous, engaging in multiple romantic or sexual relationships concurrently.
+In these arrangements, one partner identifies as monogamous, seeking an exclusive emotional and physical bond, while the other embraces polyamory, engaging in multiple romantic or sexual relationships concurrently.

 Understanding Mono-Poly Relationships